Skip to main content

 index.delete(delete_all=True, namespace='tenant1')

-• When tenant data isolation is not a requirement, or when you require the ability to query across tenants, you can store all records in a single index and use metadata fields to assign records to tenants/customers.
-At query time, you can them filter by metadata.
-For more guidance on this approach, see Multitenancy in Vector Databases.
+When tenant isolation is not a strict requirement, or when you need to query across multiple tenants simultaneously, you can store all records in a single namespace and use metadata fields to assign records to tenants/customers.
+At query time, you can then filter by metadata.